evanx/rquery/README.md

 See Redis commands: http://redis.io/commands

-Note that keys are expired after an idle duration of 3 minutes.
+Note that this demo automatically expires keys after an idle duration of 3 minutes.

 The `/keyspaces` endpoint performs a `smembers` of the set of all used keyspaces, and so your `$USER` should appear therein.